Government of New Brunswick

 Who needs to provide a Letter of Authorization (LOA)?

-The LOA is written authorization to act on behalf of the owner in matters pertaining to property assessment.
+A Letter of Authorization (LOA) is written authorization provided by the property owner, designating an individual to act on their behalf in matters pertaining to property assessment.

 How do I file a Request for Review (RfR)?